ksomf/workbook/alexeygrigorev_zoomcamp/week07_project/Readme.md

 ## Deployed Model Test

-As the test is deployed on AWS you can interface directly with it by
+As the trained model is deployed on AWS you can interface directly with it by running

 >python predict-test-remote.py

+which will access the AWS instance for a query